Points of bounded height in images of morphisms of weighted projective stacks with applications to counting elliptic curves: Introduction

-Over arbitrary number fields Bruin and Najman \cite{BN22} showed that the asymptotic growth rate for counting isomorphism classes of elliptic curves with prescribed torsion is $\frac{w_0+w_1}{12e(G)}$.
-This was proven using weighted projective spaces.
-Our results will also be proven using weighted projective spaces, though we take a more direct strategy than Bruin and Najman, which allows us to compute the leading coefficient and, in many cases, a power savings error term.
+Over arbitrary number fields, Bruin and Najman \cite{BN22} showed that, if there is a representable morphism between a genus zero modular curve $\mcX_G$ and the weighted projective stack $\mcP(w_0,w_1)$, then the asymptotic growth rate for counting isomorphism classes of elliptic curves with prescribed torsion is $\frac{w_0+w_1}{12e(G)}$ (where $e(G)$ is as in Theorem \ref{thm:EllipticCount}).
+A key idea of Bruin and Najman is to exploit the fact that many genus zero modular curves are weighted projective stacks.
+Our results will also exploit this relation with weighted projective stacks, though we take a more direct strategy than Bruin and Najman, which allows us to compute the leading coefficient and, in many cases, a power-saving error term.

-The level structures listed in Table \ref{tab:EllipticTwistCount} are the only examples that the author is aware of that satisfy the hypothesies of Theorem \ref{thm:EllipticTwistCount}.
-For these level structures the only previously known results are those due to Boggess and Sankar \cite{BS20}, which give the growth rates of counting isomorphism classes of elliptic curves over $\Q$ with these level structures.
-What typically makes counting elliptic curves with an $N$-isogeny more difficult than counting elliptic curves with a prescribed torsion subgroup, is that the morphism $\mcX_{G_0(N)}\to\mcX_{\GL_2(\Z)}$ is rarely representable (the exceptions being $N\in\{1,2,4\}$).
-This non-representability occurs more frequently because the moduli stack $\mcX_{G_0(N)}$ has generic inertia stack $B\mu_2$ (since $-I\in \Gamma_0(N)$).
-Boggess and Sankar are able to deal with this for some $N$ by constructing a double cover $\mcX_{G_{1/2}(N)}$ of $\mcX_{G_0(N)}$ for which every elliptic curve with $G_0(N)$-level structure has a unique twist with $G_{1/2}(N)$-level structure \cite[Lemma 2.1]{BS20}.
-Then they count twists of elliptic curves with $G_{1/2}$-level structure by using an elementary (but complicated) counting argument, which generalizes a similar argument appearing in the work of Harron and Snowden.
+For the the level structures listed in Table \ref{tab:EllipticTwistCount}, Boggess and Sankar have given the growth rates for counting isomorphism classes of elliptic curves over $\Q$ \cite{BS24}.
+What typically makes counting elliptic curves with an $N$-isogeny more difficult than counting elliptic curves with a prescribed torsion subgroup, is that the morphism $\mcX_{G_0(N)}\to\mcX_{\GL_2(\Z)}$ rarely has finite defect (the exceptions being $N\in\{1,2,4\}$).
+This occurs more frequently because the moduli stack $\mcX_{G_0(N)}$ has generic inertia stack $B\mu_2$ (since $-I\in \Gamma_0(N)$).
+Boggess and Sankar are able to deal with this for some $N$ by constructing a double cover $\mcX_{G_{1/2}(N)}$ of $\mcX_{G_0(N)}$ for which every elliptic curve that admits a $G_0(N)$-level structure has a unique twist which admits a $G_{1/2}(N)$-level structure \cite[Lemma 2.1]{BS24}.\footnote{The $\mcX_{G_{1/2}(N)}$ are \textit{quadratic refinements} of the $\mcX_{G_0(N)}$, i.e., $G_0(N)=\langle -I,G_{1/2}(N)\rangle$.} Then they count twists of elliptic curves admitting a $G_{1/2}$-level structure by using an elementary (but complicated) counting argument, which generalizes a similar argument appearing in the work of Harron and Snowden.
+Theorem \ref{thm:EllipticTwistCount} not only extends the results of \cite{BS24} for counting elliptic curves over $\Q$ with $N$-isogenies for $N\in \{6,8,9,12,16,18\}$ to elliptic curves over arbitrary number fields, but also provides a leading coefficient for the asymptotics, which refines their result for counting elliptic curves over $\Q$.